onzag/itemize/docs/basics/initialization.md

 ### Setup the npm token

-Itemize currently is not open source, as such it needs a npm token for correct functioning, after you have been added to the repository refer to npmjs.com and create a read-only token at `https://www.npmjs.com/settings/username/token` then do the following.
+Itemize requires you to use the npm token in order to build and ship your application, this is partly because it's a more robust method that replicates how you currently build in your environment, since itemize uses npm and the npm registry, in order to specify your token you need to do

 `echo "YOUR_TOKEN_HERE" > .npm-token`